 Since the commencement of the Nature Conservation (Scotland) Act 2004, all public bodies in Scotland have been subject to a statutory duty to further the conservation of biodiversity.
 The Commission is now required to take its impact on biodiversity into account in all aspects of its decision-making.
 The Commission's law reform functions themselves are unlikely to have implications for biodiversity (unless for example a law reform project were reviewing some aspect of environmental law).
 The duties do, however, impact on aspects of the Commission's operations such as purchasing of supplies, disposal of waste, use of paper, and water and energy resources.

 The Commission purchases the majority of its products and services through collaborative contracts of the Scottish Procurement Directorate (SPD).
 These contracts are for general use by the Scottish Government, Government Agencies, NDPBs, Associated Departments and the wider Scottish public sector.
-At present, the Commission uses such contracts for the supply of its electricity, paper, stationery and furniture.
+At present, the Commission uses such contracts for the supply of its electricity, water & sewerage services, taxi services, travel, IT consumables, paper, stationery and furniture.

 To be awarded contracts by SPD, the contractors have to comply with a number of conditions in relation to their environmental performance.
 Further information can be found in the Scottish Government's Sustainable Procurement Action Plan for Scotland.

 The availability of collaborative contracts of SPD and the nature of the Commission's work means that we have no need to put out to tender contracts for the supply of goods and services whose value would equal or exceed current EU Procurement Directive thresholds.
 If we did, we would comply with SPD's Procurement Policy Manual.